solo21-12/Edusogno/README.md

 # Edusogno
-# App Name

 ## Introduction
-Welcome to the App Name!
+Welcome to the Edusogno!
 This is a web application built entirely with HTML, CSS, JavaScript, and PHP.
 It uses SQLite as its database.
 In this README, you will find instructions on how to use the app.

 ## User Section
 To access the user section of the app, follow these steps: